-Career professionals do not use individual consultation, teaching, training, or supervisory relationships to promote their products or training events in a manner that is deceptive or would exert undue influence on individuals who may be vulnerable.
+Career development professionals do not use individual consultation, teaching, training, or supervisory relationships to promote their products or training events in a manner that is deceptive or would exert undue influence on individuals who may be vulnerable (e.g., underage, mentally or emotionally impaired, extremely dependent on the career development professional, etc.).
 However, educators may adopt textbooks and/or other materials they have authored or developed for instructional purposes.